iRafaelG/angular-frontend-nestjs/README.md

-# AngularNestjs
+# Angular Frontend to Nestjs Backend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.
+It is the frontend to [NestJS backend repo](https://github.com/iRafaelG/restapi-nestjs).
+Before testing it, make sure you put your backend url into `services/products.services.ts` file.

 ## Development server